Kutch Desert Wildlife Sanctuary: Excavated city of Dholavira from the Harappan civilization

-Buried nearby to the breeding field of the flamingoes, is the ancient excavated city of Dholavira from the Harappan civilization, attracting archeologists from all over the world.
+Buried nearby to the breeding field of the flamingoes, is the ancient excavated city of Dholavira from the Harappan civilization, attracting archaeologists from around the world.

 Ancient fossil beds

 This sanctuary has some other ancient attractions as well.
 Embedded in the Jurassic and Cretaceous rocks on Khadir, Kuvar and Pachchham bet islands in the Greater Rann, are plenty of fossils of vertebrates, invertebrates and plants.
 Fossils of dinosaurs, crocodiles (of the 'Dinosaurian period') and whales (dating from the Tertiary period) have been recorded to have been recovered from here.
 Fossilized trees and forests are found here in the rocks belonging to the Jurassic and Cretaceous periods.
 The fossils of invertebrates here include those of sea urchins, ammonites and such others.

 In popular culture

 J. P. Dutta's Bollywood film Refugee is shot on location in the Great Rann of Kutch and other locations in the Kutch district of Gujarat, India.
-This film is inspired by the famous story by Keki N. Daruwalla and set in the Great Rann of Kutch.
+This film is inspired by a story by Keki N. Daruwalla and set in the Great Rann of Kutch.
 It is titled "LOVE ACROSS THE SALT DESERT" which is included as one of the short stories in the School Standard XII syllabus English text book of NCERT in India.